-As of May 2018, the Atlantic City portion of the Boardwalk runs from Madison Avenue at Gardner's Basin to Jackson Avenue.
+The Atlantic City Boardwalk runs from Madison Avenue at Gardner's Basin to Jackson Avenue.
 The distance one-way is approximately 4.8 miles; roundtrip approximately 9.6 miles.
 The Boardwalk continues through the City of Ventnor and ends on Fredericksburg Avenue.
 The total distance of the entire Boardwalk from Atlantic City to Ventnor City is approximately 6.46 miles; roundtrip approximately 12.92 miles.